Nuisance parameters and elliptically symmetric distributions: a geometric approach to parametric and semiparametric efficiency: A short introduction to the RES distributions

-Due to the crucial importance of this matrix in the following sections, we collect in the Appendix \ref{App6} both its known properties (from \cite{PAINDAVEINE,Hallin_P_2006}) and some original ones, which will be extensively used in the rest of this paper.
+Due to the crucial importance of this matrix in the subsequent sections, we collect in the Appendix \ref{App6} both its known properties (from \cite{PAINDAVEINE,Hallin_P_2006}) and some new ones, which will be extensively used in the reminder of the paper.